 My path into interiors wasn't conventional.
-It began in marine science, where I studied the socioeconomics of small-scale fisheries.
-That work deepened my reverence for coastal communities and the enduring wisdom in their traditions.
+I began in marine science, studying the socioeconomics of small-scale fisheries.
+That work deepened my reverence for coastal communities and the enduring wisdom in their traditions—lessons on resilience, rhythm, and resourcefulness that remain with me to this day.

 Escapism & Nostalgia: What Fuels Fisherman Core Interiors